joshlf/rpn/README.md

 rpn
 ===

-An rpn calculator using no explicit stack, only recursion and continuation-passing (golang)
+An rpn calculator using no explicit stack, only recursion and function-passing (golang)

 usage
 =====